 An Alternative Approach

 Place the basket directly onto the glass plate (scan bed).
 Lay a couple of layers of baking paper on top of the basket to diffuse light.
-Hold a potent flashlight about 30cm above the basket, and start the scan.
+Hold a powerful flashlight about 30cm above the basket, and start the scan.

 Handling Blocked Holes